StevenBlack/vocab/readme.md

 Describes someone from the mythical island of Lilliput.
 Featured in Jonathan Swift's novel Gulliver's Travels, these people are about three inches tall.
 A fancy way to say "small."
 (See also yahoo.)

+### limbic system
+The limbic system is the part of the brain involved in our behavioural and emotional responses, especially when it comes to behaviours we need for survival: feeding, reproduction and caring for our young, and fight or flight responses.

 ### liminal
 https://www.merriam-webster.com/dictionary/liminal